The Bluetones: History

 In February 2007, the band released BBC Radio Sessions containing tracks recorded for the BBC between 1994 and 2000.
 This was followed in June with their first full live album, Once Upon a Time in West Twelve, recorded at the Shepherd's Bush Empire on 18 November 2005, and was followed on 29 October 2007, by a live DVD of the same concert under the title Beat about the Bush.
 2007 also saw the release of a compilation album of early demo recordings, entitled The Early Garage Years.
 They also released a DVD under the title Blue Movies, which includes all of their 15 music videos.

 In January 2008, the band began a mini-tour of Scotland, playing five cities (Stirling, Dunfermline, Aberdeen, Glasgow and Edinburgh) in as many nights.
 In May 2008 a ten-date tour covered Cambridge, Whitehaven, Sheffield, Newcastle upon Tyne, Birmingham, London, Bristol, Manchester and Darwen, including one of the last few concerts at the Astoria.
 They also played a gig with Dodgy on 17 May 2009, at a secret London venue, to benefit the homelessness charity Crisis, as part of the charity's 'Hidden Gigs' campaign against hidden homelessness.

 In December 2008, the band embarked on a five-date tour, taking in Lincoln, Manchester, Sheffield and Birmingham.
 The tour saw them playing their debut album, Expecting to Fly, in full.
 Some further dates were subsequently announced for February and March 2009.

 On 31 May 2010, the band released a new album entitled A New Athens.
 Despite moderate praise the album failed to chart in the UK Albums Chart.

 On 28 March 2011, the band announced they would split after a farewell tour in the autumn.
 On 13 April 2015, the band announced that they would reform for a new UK tour.

 In Summer 2017 they co-headlined the Star Shaped Festival tour run by the popular Britpop club of the same name alongside the newly reformed Sleeper.
 This took place in Birmingham, London, Manchester & Glasgow in July and August 2017.

 Discography

-The discography of The Bluetones, an English indie rock band, consists of six studio albums, six compilation albums, one live album, three extended plays (EPs), twenty singles and four video releases.
+The discography of the Bluetones, an English indie rock band, consists of six studio albums, six compilation albums, one live album, five extended plays (EPs), twenty singles and four video releases.